Geotag Images

 Directions are measured clockwise from true north, i.e. north is 0, northeast is 45, east is 90, southeast is 135, etc.

-There are 4 ways to enter directions:
+There are 4 ways to enter directions when typing them directly into the grid:

 1. Absolute Numeric.
 Enter a number between 0 and 359.99.